- GDP (PPP):

 - FDI Inflow:

-The Kyrgyz Republic’s economic freedom score is 62.3, making its economy the 79th freest in the 2019 Index.
-Its overall score has decreased by 0.5 point, with higher scores on judicial effectiveness and trade freedom unable to offset a sharp drop in fiscal health.
-The Kyrgyz Republic is ranked 17th among 43 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+The Kyrgyz Republic’s economic freedom score is 63.7, making its economy the 78th freest in the 2021 Index.
+Its overall score has increased by 0.8 point, primarily because of an improvement in fiscal health.
+The Kyrgyz Republic is ranked 13th among 40 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.

-The Kyrgyz Republic is a former Soviet republic that has been plagued since independence by weak governance, organized crime, and corruption.
-President Sooronbai Jeenbekov, an ally of former President Almazbek Atambayev, was elected to a single six-year term in 2017.
-The Kyrgyz Republic is a member of the Russia-backed Eurasian Economic Union.
+Kyrgyzstan is a former Soviet republic that since independence has been plagued by weak governance, organized crime, and corruption.
+Former Prime Minister and ruling Social-Democratic Party of Kyrgyzstan member Sooronbai Jeenbekov defeated former President Almazbek Atambayev in 2017 elections that were the most competitive in the country’s history.
+The influx of Chinese workers, nontransparent Chinese loans and investment, and government contracts won by Chinese firms have bred voter resentment and political instability.
+Kyrgyzstan is a member of the Russia-backed Eurasian Economic Union.
 Its economy is heavily dependent on gold exports and remittances from Kyrgyzstani migrants working in Russia and Kazakhstan.
 Cotton, wool, and meat are the main agricultural products, but only cotton is exported in any quantity.
-Although foreign investment from Russia has been strong, its continuation is far from certain.
-This has led many of the political elite to question the reliability of Russia as a long-term partner.

 The personal income and corporate tax rates are a flat 10 percent.
 Taxation remains erratic and poorly administered.
-The overall tax burden equals 19.7 percent of total domestic income.
-Over the past three years, government spending has amounted to 39.1 percent of the country’s output (GDP), and budget deficits have averaged 3.0 percent of GDP.
-Public debt is equivalent to 59.1 percent of GDP.
+The overall tax burden equals 18.0 percent of total domestic income.
+Government spending has amounted to 34.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.5 percent of GDP.
+Public debt is equivalent to 54.1 percent of GDP.